LaunchPlatform/oci-hooks-mount-chown/README.md

 To use this hook for changing the own of a mount point, there are a few special annotations you can add to the container:

-- com.launchplatform.oci-hooks.mount-chown.<NAME>.mount-point
+- com.launchplatform.oci-hooks.mount-chown.<NAME>.path
 - com.launchplatform.oci-hooks.mount-chown.<NAME>.owner
 - com.launchplatform.oci-hooks.mount-chown.<NAME>.policy (optional)

 The `NAME` can be any valid annotation string without a dot in it.
-The `mount-point` and `owner` annotations with the same name need to appear in pairs, otherwise it will be ignored.
+The `path` and `owner` annotations with the same name need to appear in pairs, otherwise it will be ignored.
 The owner value can be a single uid integer value or uid plus gid, with a format like `UID[:GID]`.
 Please note that username is not supported, only integer value works.
 The `policy` annoation is optional, there are two available options: